Kick-start your career with an Internationally recognised qualification in Aircraft Maintenance Engineering.

 Please allow sufficient time for visa processing.
 A student cannot commence the course without a valid visa.
 Note: Aviation Australia cannot expedite the issuing of visas.

 Yes, we provide payment plans offering you peace of mind.
+After your initial deposit, tuition payments are spread over seven equal instalments between commencement and course end.

 Aviation Australia has a dedicated Student Services team who can assist students with every aspect of settling into Australian student life.